Crown Jewels of the United Kingdom: Anglo-Saxons

 By the early 5th century, the Romans had withdrawn from Britain, and the Angles and the Saxons settled.
 A heptarchy of new kingdoms began to emerge.
 One method used by regional kings to solidify their authority was the use of ceremony and insignia.
 The tomb of an unknown king – evidence suggests Rædwald of East Anglia – at Sutton Hoo illustrates the regalia of a pre-Christian Anglo-Saxon monarch.
 Inside the early 7th-century tomb, discovered in 1939, was found the ornate Sutton Hoo helmet, consisting of an iron cap, a neck guard, and a face mask decorated with copper alloy images of animals and warriors set with garnets.
 He was also buried with a decorated sword; a ceremonial shield; and a heavy whetstone sceptre, (Note: British Museum number 1939,1010.160) on top of which is an iron ring surmounted by the figure of a stag.

-In 597 CE, a Benedictine monk was sent by Pope Gregory I to start converting Pagan England to Christianity.
-The monk, Augustine, became the first archbishop of Canterbury.
-Within two centuries, the ritual of anointing monarchs with holy oil and crowning them (initially with helmets) in a Christian ceremony had been established, and regalia took on a religious identity.
-There was still no permanent set of coronation regalia; each monarch generally had a new set made, with which they were buried upon death.
-In 9th-century Europe, gold crowns in the Byzantine tradition were replacing bronze, and gold soon became the standard material for English royal crowns.
+In 597, Pope Gregory I sent a mission led by the Benedictine monk Augustine to start the process of converting Pagan England to Christianity.
+After landing in the Kingdom of Kent, Augustine became the first Archbishop of Canterbury, and within two centuries the ritual of anointing new monarchs with holy oil and crowning them (initially with helmets) in a Christian ceremony had spread throughout the various neighbouring kingdoms.
+There was still no permanent set of coronation regalia; a new set was made for each monarch, with which they were buried upon death.
+In 9th-century Europe, gold crowns in the Byzantine tradition were replacing bronze, and gold soon became the standard metal for English royal crowns.